vallard/K8sClass/m04/README.md

 ![](../images/mo/grafana03.png)

 Now we can set an alarm if something goes bad to notify us in slack.

+Similarly, we can put one in for PagerDuty to alert us when things don't go as expected.

 ## Add a New Dashboard